-Assigned administrator may issue a one-day alternative to suspension with Leaders in Resiliency or in-school suspension.
-A parent conference is held before the student returns to school.
+- A school administrator may issue a one-day alternative to suspension with Leaders in Resiliency or in-school suspension. - A parent conference is held before the student returns to school.

-Failure to attend Saturday School may result in an in-school suspension and will result in student not being allowed to participate in co/extra-curricular activities.
+Failure to attend Saturday School will result in student not being allowed to participate in co/extra-curricular activities.

-Excessive tardies/attendance issues will result in limited opportunities to participate in co/extra-curricular activities (ie: athletics, performances, senior activities, dances, etc.).
+Excessive tardiness/attendance issues will result in limited opportunities to participate in co/extra-curricular activities (ie: athletics, performances, senior activities, dances, etc.).